You never know who is behind the curtain

 I recently took time to visit a former colleague in one of our senior living communities.
 We had a wonderful discussion about “old times,” events we experienced and people we knew 30 to nearly 40 years ago.

-When I left, after an hour-and-a-half of conversation, I stopped at the front desk to sign out and spend a few moments with the administrative assistant/receptionist with whom I had emailed on occasion but never met.
+When I left, after nearly an hour-and-a-half of conversation, I stopped at the front desk to sign out and spend a few moments with the administrative assistant/receptionist with whom I had emailed on occasion but never met.

 The receptionist thought not.